 Nicola Swan (née Leslie) is a member of the firm’s International Dispute Resolution and Business and Human Rights Groups.
-Ms. Swan’s practice focuses on international commercial arbitration, investor-state disputes, public international law, climate risk, and human rights law.
+Her practice focuses on international commercial arbitration and litigation, investor-state disputes, public international law and climate risk.

-Ms. Swan advises businesses, states, international organisations, and individuals under a range of institutional rules across multiple jurisdictions.
-Ms. Swan has particular experience in constitutional litigation, the intersection between business and human rights, and disputes engaging both public international law and national courts.
-Ms. Swan advises clients across a broad range of industries, including in the energy, oil & gas, extractive, private equity and telecommunications sectors.
+Ms. Swan advises businesses, states, international organisations, and individuals under a range of arbitral institutional rules across multiple jurisdictions.
+She is recognized as a Future Leader by Who’s Who Legal: Arbitration for 2019 and in GAR 30 (2019), clients describe her as “extremely client-friendly and organised.”
+She also has particular experience in constitutional litigation, the intersection between business and human rights, and disputes engaging both public international law and national courts.
+She advises clients across a broad range of industries, including in the energy, oil & gas, extractive, private equity and telecommunications sectors.

 Ms. Swan joined Debevoise after acting as legal advisor for the New Zealand Government on public international law and constitutional law issues at the New Zealand Ministry of Foreign Affairs & Trade.
-Ms. Swan has represented the New Zealand Government before the United Nations at various international negotiations including the UNFCCC climate change negotiations.
-Prior to her work in foreign affairs, Ms. Swan was a senior solicitor in the litigation and arbitration team of a major corporate law firm in New Zealand, where she appeared as advocate in various proceedings.
+She has represented the New Zealand Government before the United Nations at various international negotiations including the UNFCCC climate change negotiations.
+Prior to her work in foreign affairs, she was a senior solicitor in the litigation and arbitration team of a major corporate law firm in New Zealand, where she appeared as advocate in various proceedings.

 Ms. Swan was admitted as a barrister and solicitor of the High Court of New Zealand in 2007, and as a solicitor in England & Wales in 2015.